pascalvanderheiden/ais-apim-odata-reactjs/README.md

 ```

 ## Create a ReactJS app with ChatGPT

+Now that the infrastructure is in place, we can create / generate our ReactJS App.
+If you just want to deploy the ReactJS App I've generated, you can skip this step and go to the next step.

 I've used [ChatGPT](https://chat.openai.com/) to generate the ReactJS code.
 You can find the generated code in [this folder](./src/react-odata-app).